dynamiqs/dynamiqs/docs/tutorials/time-dependent-operators.md

 ```

 !!!
 Warning "The function `f` must return a JAX array (not an array-like object!)"
     An error is raised if the function `f` does not return a JAX array.
-This error includes other array-like objects (e.g. Python lists, NumPy arrays or QuTiP Qobjs).
+This error includes other array-like objects.
 This is enforced to avoid costly conversions at every time step of the numerical integration.

 ???
 Note "Function with additional arguments"
     To define a callable time-array with additional arguments, you can use the optional `args` parameter of [`dq.timecallable()`][dynamiqs.timecallable]: